lee-lindley/PdfGen/README.md

 ## PdfGen.get_pdf

-Although it calls *as_pdf3.get_pdf* to retrieve the BLOB, you must call the *PdfGen* version instead in order to apply the callback procedures including the headers and footers. *get_pdf* "finishes" the PDF file and generates the BLOB.
+Although it calls *as_pdf3.get_pdf* to retrieve the BLOB, you must call the *PdfGen* version instead to apply the callback procedures including the headers and footers. *get_pdf* "finishes" the PDF file and generates the BLOB.

 ```sql